untaman/USBSeeSound/README.md

 4 Electret Microphone Amplifier Module MAX4466 Adjustable Gain Blue Breakout Board or similar;<br /> 1 Breadboard;<br />
 Assorted wiring;<br />
+A way to attach a micro USB B to your phone

 Also to get the Android part to run you will have to get a API key to access google maps API.
 Instructions are found here
 https://developers.google.com/maps/documentation/android-sdk/get-api-key